yiyi1026/Duora/docs/production_readme.md

 Search

 Searching questions is a standard feature of Quora.
-I plan to utilize the Fuse.js library to create a fuzzy search of questions and questions.
-This search will look go through tags, question titles, question titles, and question content.
+I use ActiveRecord query method to create a fuzzy search of questions and questions.
+This search will look go through titles of all questions for matching result, which is case insensitive.

 Direct Messaging